 During First Three Weeks - Courses dropped during the first three weeks do not become part of the student's permanent record.
-An administrative fee of \$5 will be charged for each student-initiated section or course change made after the Add Period.
+An administrative fee of \$5 will be charged for each student-initiated section change or course add made after the Add Period.
 A student who wishes to audit a course (i.e., attend without credit) should apply to the Office of the Registrar.
 Overload fees are determined on the basis of enrollment at the end of this period.